evansm7/vftool/README.md

 This seems to be saying that one requires a paid developer account *and* to ask nicely to be able to use this OS feature.
 (Rolls eyes)

 Fortunately, the "NAT" default works fine for the outgoing direction, and even permits *incoming* connections -- it appears to be kernel-level NAT from a bridged interface instead of the user-level TCP/IP stuff as used in QEMU.
 I end up with a host-side `bridge100` network interface with IP `192.168.64.1` and my guests get `192.168.64.x` addresses which are reachable from the host.
 So, at least one can SSH/VNC into guests!

+## Issues

+Folks have reported problems (I believe with the pty setup) when running in tmux.

 ## References